 Ready for a challenge?
-How much do you know about gamification?
+How much do you know about gamification for learning?
 Find out by answering the questions below, which are based on Karl Kapp’s new book, The Gamification of Learning and Instruction.

 INSTRUCTIONS: Answer each question below.
 Then read the “Karl Says” explanation to see if you’re right.
 Give yourself 10 POINTS for correct answers and zero for incorrect.
 Add up your score and check to see to see if you’re a Gamification Newbie, Apprentice or Wizard at the end.
 How did you do?
 Let us know in the Comments section below.